-High levels may cause changes in body temperature, blood pressure and behavior, leading to a medical condition called Serotonin Syndrome.
+If serotonin levels get too high you could notice changes in mood, body temperature, blood pressure, how your muscles work, or other physical symptoms.
+These may be signs of a medical condition called Serotonin Syndrome.
 Serotonin Syndrome can vary in severity from mild to life threatening.

 What you should do about this interaction:

-Make sure your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.If you experience muscle twitching, tremors, shivering, muscle stiffness, fever, heavy sweating, heart palpitation, restlessness, confusion, agitation, trouble with coordination, or severe diarrhea contact your doctor right away.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+Make sure your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.If you experience agitation, restlessness, muscle twitching, tremors, shivering, muscle stiffness, fever, heavy sweating, heart palpitations, confusion, trouble with coordination, or severe diarrhea contact your doctor right away.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.